tblumenau/Voodoo-Epicor/doc/AddingFieldForDeviceID.md

 ## Adding `DeviceID` onto `Erp.PartBin` (database enhancement)

+> **Don’t have to store it in Epicor:** If you simply need a
+> human-readable mapping between bins and device IDs, you can avoid
+> adding a UD column entirely by using the **location naming facility in
+> Big Block**.
+Name the bin/location to include the DeviceID and let Big
+> Block resolve it—no DeviceID column required in Epicor.
+If you prefer a
+> first-class field in Epicor for reporting/searching, continue with the
+> steps below.

 ### Best-practice Epicor way: add a UD column to PartBin

 1. In **UD Field/Column Maintenance**, add a UD column to the